mateutek/generator-angular-fullstack/readme.md

 Deploying to heroku only takes a few steps.

+Login to heroku  if not logged in.

+    heroku auth:login

+Run

     yo angular-fullstack:heroku

 To work with your new heroku app using the command line, you will need to run any `heroku` commands from the `dist` folder.